 Domain Provincial Measures Horizon Measures School Strategies Learning Supports refers to the mobilization of resources required to demonstrate shared, system-wide responsibility for all children.
 Public assurance occurs when resources are managed effectively in establishing learning environments where local and societal context is recognized, diversity is embraced, a sense of belonging is emphasized and all students are welcomed, cared for, respected and safe.
 Teacher, parent and student agreement that students are safe at school, learning the importance of caring for others, learning respect for others and are treated fairly at school.
 Overall and results for teachers, parents, and students.
 A measure assessing that students feel like they belong and are supported to be successful in their learning.
 Programs, services, strategies, and local measures/data used to demonstrate that the school authority is improving First Nations, Métis and Inuit student success and ensuring all students, teachers and school leaders learn about First Nations, Métis and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential schools.
-Teacher, parent, and student satisfaction with children's ability to learn about First Nations, Métis and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential schools.
-Teacher, parent, and student satisfaction with children's ability to learn about First Nations, Métis and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential school Overall and results for teachers, parents, and student 96% of students feel connected and have a SENSE of BELONGING at school FOUNDATIONAL KNOWLEDCE: FIRST NATIONS, INUIN, AND METIS (INDICENOUS PEOPLE) o Implement Horizon's Indigenous committee strategic action plan to address the FNMI component of the Quality Standards.
-Promote and implement use of culturally appropriate resources (e.g. FNMI literature) and professional learning tools for educators to develop foundational knowledge of FNMI culture, tradition, history, ways of knowing and learning.
-Bring awareness of the experiences of residential school survivors (e.g. participation in "Orange Shirt Day": A call for all Albertans to come together in the spirit of reconciliation, Kairos blanket activity).
-Utilize elders from the area in a variety of ways at a number of grade levels to connect learning to culture in a holistic way
+Teacher, parent, and student satisfaction with children's ability to learn about First Nations, Métis and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential school Overall and results for teachers, parents, and student 96% of students feel connected and have a SENSE of BELONGING at school FOUNDATIONAL KNOWLEDGE: FIRST NATIONS, INUIN, AND METIS (INDIGENOUS PEOPLE) Implement Horizon's Indigenous committee strategic action plan to address the FNMI component of the Quality Standards.
+Promote and implement use of culturally appropriate resources (e.g. FNMI literature) and professional learning tools for educators to develop foundational knowledge of FNMI culture, tradition, history, ways of knowing and learning 98% of parents are satisfied that their children are learning about FNMI perspectives